arkadiko-dao/arkadiko/docs/grant.md

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically:
-- Burn part of the xUSD tokens in the vault
+- Burn part of the USDA tokens in the vault
 - Recalculate collateral to debt

 ---